Surprised by Oxford

 First, it’s so well written.
 Pack this book in a beach bag and read it as part of your summer plans.
 If you like good writing, I think you’ll enjoy this book.

-Second, Surprised by Oxford reveals beauty: the beauty of an ancient city and university, of friendship, and most importantly, of God.
+Surprised by Oxford highlights the beauty of the ancient city and university, friendship, and, above all, God.
 Part of our church’s mission statement is to show “the beauty of relationship with Jesus.”
 I tried once to shorten this statement by chopping the part about beauty.
-Couldn’t we introduce people to Jesus and skip the beautiful part?
+Can't we just introduce people to Jesus without all the extra details?
 Not so fast, one of my friends said.
-Something’s lost when we focus only on truth but miss the beauty.
-Weber’s book made the beauty of God real to me and left me gazing with amazement at how beautiful he is, and how kind he is to share that beauty with us.
+Focusing solely on truth can cause us to overlook beauty.
+Weber’s book revealed God's beauty to me, filling me with awe at how wonderful he is and how graciously he shares that beauty with us.
 It reminded me of what I’m quick to miss in my rush to get to truth.

 Surprised by Oxford filled me with hope.
 We don’t stand much of a chance once God starts to pursue us.
 He enthralls us and ravishes us with his love.

-Weber has written a second memoir too, and it’s also good.
+Weber has written a second memoir, too, and it’s also good.
 If you’re looking for a couple of good books to read this summer, start with Surprised by Oxford and then continue to Sex and the City of God.
-I think you’ll enjoy them, and if you’re like me, you’ll find yourself reawakened to the story that God is writing all around us that we often tend to miss.
+You'll enjoy them, and like me, you'll likely realize the story God is telling around us that we often overlook.

 More from Amazon.com | CarolynWeber.com